Paul0TokiCrew/Klonoa-Dimensions/README.md

 ___

 ## Warning
-This is a **FAN GAME**, which means that the contributors of this repository are not profiting
+This is not a official game, it's a **FAN GAME**, and the contributors of this repository are not profiting
 ___

 ## Controls